uf-mil-archive/PropaGator/server_interaction/readme.md

     gate_entrance = start_gate_info.entrance
     gate_exit = start_gate_info.exit

-When doing the docking bay challenge, the dock information can be retreived like so:
+When doing the docking bay challenge, the dock information can be retrieved like so:
 (Assuming the server instance is called s)

     s.get_dock_info()